 As the internet becomes an increasingly powerful tool in our lives, it is important that we remain up to date with the latest developments and the implications these may have for our children.

-At Archdeacon Cambridge's, an important part of our PSHE and Computing curricula is Digital Citizenship and Online Safety.
+At Archdeacon Cambridge's, Digital Citizenship and Online Safety are an important part of our PSHE and Computing curricula.
 We believe that ensuring parents and children are well informed is the most effective way to keep children safe online.

 SOCIAL NETWORKING AND GAMING